SSProve/ssprove/README.md

 | [theories/Relational] | External development coming from "The Next 700 Relational Program Logics"|
 | [theories/Crypt]      | This paper                                           |

+We will drop the `theories/Crypt` prefix in paths as all files considered in this README will be in that directory.

 ## Mapping between paper and formalisation

 ### Package definition and laws

-The formalisation of packages can be found in the directory [theories/Crypt/package].
+The formalisation of packages can be found in the [package] directory.

 The definition of packages can be found in [pkg_core_definition.v].
 Herein, `package L I E` is the type of packages with set of locations `L`,